 In DC, you can’t really go wrong with most restaurants.
 It’s so competitive that food is delicious anywhere.
 For any kind of tasty ethnic cuisine, Adams Morgan near Woodley Park is fantastic.
 You can get Turkish, Greek, Lebanese, Ethopian, or anything else you want there.

 Pizza Paradiso is excellent and they have locations in Old Town Alexandria, Dupont Circle, and Georgetown, among others.
 In Alexandria, Rustico was a favorite of mine because of the fresh ingredients and brick oven pizza.
 They have an excellent beer menu as well.
-La Tasca, located on King Street (and where my wedding reception was held) has terrific tapas and sangria.

 Lastly, there are food trucks everywhere around DC so you’ll be able to find pretty much whatever you want, especially in the more touristy areas.